pelias/documentation/installing.md

 refer to the same place.

 Unfortunately, our current implementation is very slow, and requires about 50GB of scratch disk space during a full planet import.
+It's worth noting that Mapzen Search currently does _not_ deduplicate any data, although we hope to improve the performance of deduplication and resume using it eventually.

 ## Considerations for full-planet builds

 As may be evident from the dataset section above, importing all the data in all four supported datasets is worthy of its own discussion.
-Current [full planet builds](https://pelias-dashboard.mapzen.com/pelias) weigh in at over 300 million documents, and about 140GB total storage in Elasticsearch.
+Current [full planet builds](https://pelias-dashboard.mapzen.com/pelias) weigh in at over 300 million documents, and require about 140GB total storage in Elasticsearch.
 Needless to say, a full planet build is not likely to succeed on most personal computers.

 Fortunately, because of services like AWS and the scalability of Elasticsearch, full planet builds are possible without too much extra effort.
 To set expectations, a cluster of 4